rubyjs/mini_racer/README.md

 It was created as an alternative to the excellent [therubyracer](https://github.com/cowboyd/therubyracer).
 Unlike therubyracer, mini_racer only implements a minimal bridge.
 This reduces the surface area making upgrading v8 much simpler and exahustive testing simpler.

+MiniRacer has an adapter for [execjs](https://github.com/sstephenson/execjs) so it can be used directly with Rails projects to minify assets, run babel or compile CoffeeScript.

 ## Features

 ### Simple eval for JavaScript